eclipse-sumo/sumo.website/src/content/conference.md

 All prices are Tax-excluded

 # Registration

 The registration fee includes a two and a half day conference program with refreshments, lunch, proceedings and a social event in the evening.
 Accommodation is not included within the registration fee and must be pre-booked separately.

 <div class="alert alert-info" role="alert">
-  <b>Non-EU nationals:</b> Please register well in advance, to facilitate internal procedures - and (if necessary) ensure a smooth visa application process.
+  <b>Non-EU nationals:</b> Please register well in advance to facilitate internal procedures and (if necessary) ensure a smooth visa application process.
 </div>

 The registration will be open starting February 1st and close on April 30th at 23:59 CEST